NexPoint Real Estate Finance (NREF)

 AI Analysis | Feedback

-James Dondero, President and Chairman of the Board
+James Dondero, President, Chairman of the Board

 Paul Richards, Chief Financial Officer, Executive Vice President-Finance, Treasurer and Assistant Secretary

-Paul Richards assumed the role of Chief Financial Officer on January 1, 2025.
-He has been with NexPoint for over a decade, holding key leadership positions for several public REITs.
-Mr. Richards possesses significant experience in capital markets and financing, having executed more than $4 billion in debt financings and over $3 billion in equity offerings, special situations, and other capital markets initiatives for NexPoint's real estate platform.
-He has also served as Vice President of Originations and Investments for NexPoint Real Estate Finance and as Vice President of Asset Management for NexPoint Hospitality Trust and VineBrook Homes Trust.
+Mr. Richards assumed the role of Chief Financial Officer for NexPoint Real Estate Finance on January 1, 2025, succeeding Brian Mitts.
+He has been with NexPoint for over 10 years, holding key leadership positions across multiple public REITs within the platform.
+His experience includes extensive capital markets and financing activities, where he has executed more than $4 billion in debt financings and played a crucial role in over $3 billion in equity offerings and capital markets initiatives for the NexPoint real estate platform.
+Prior to his current role, Mr. Richards served as Vice President of Originations and Investments for NexPoint Real Estate Finance, and as Vice President of Asset Management for NexPoint Hospitality Trust and VineBrook Homes Trust.

 Dennis "D.C."
-Sauter, General Counsel & Secretary
+Sauter, Jr., General Counsel, Secretary

 AI Analysis | Feedback